mebyz/pistahx/README.md

   - JSON Web Tokens (JWT) : if your concerns include RestFULL-ness APIs or if you have to deal with cookie-less clients

-  - Standard but fast and secure sessions strategy (based on cookies) if you plan to develop a RestFULL service
+  - Standard but fast and secure sessions strategy (based on cookies) if you plan to develop a RestLESS service

   - ORMS also implements Passport.js (includes 300+ more auth strategies) !